CLS-project/PKDGRAV3/docs/analysis.rst

     This controls the use of interlaced grids to reduce aliasing.
 If enabled (the default), it creates two mass assignment grids and deposits the mass on the second grid offset by half a grid spacing.
 This greatly reduces the aliasing effect at the cost of additional memory.
-We recommend this be left on.
+We recommend that this be left on.

 Output
 ======